eltociear/website/src/lib/posts/en/stuck-in-a-hard-place.md

 ## Why This Tool Fits Your Strategy

 You might wonder, "Why use the Canvas instead of traditional advocacy like protests or campaigns?"
-They're partners, not replacements.
-Advocacy builds power to force the issue onto the agenda—petitions, rallies, or media campaigns create leverage.
-The Canvas comes into play at the table, helping you out-strategize opponents, avoid weak compromises, and design durable solutions.
-It's a tool to make your advocacy smarter and your wins last longer.
+They are partners, not replacements.
+Advocacy (protests, campaigns) builds the power and leverage needed to bring everyone to the table.
+The Canvas is the tool you use at the table.

+Instead of trying to out-maneuver an opponent in a zero-sum game, it helps all sides redesign the problem itself to find a "win-win-win" solution where the core needs of both parties—and the health of the community as a whole—are met.
+It’s a tool for turning the power you’ve built through advocacy into a smarter, more durable, and more regenerative win for everyone.

 ## The Paradox Decision Canvas: Your Tool to Break Gridlock